 Roles listed above require a minimum age of 18.

 Teen Volunteer Opportunities:

 - The Kids for Wish Kids program allows students K-12 to get involved in the mission.
 Kids and teens are responsible for brainstorming fundraising ideas, developing a plan of action, and managing their fundraisers from start to finish.
 Teachers and parents often serve as advisors, but ownership of the project belongs mainly to the kids involved.
-This program is a great way for kids to be empowered and inspired as they help enrich the lives of their pe
+This program is a great way for kids to be empowered and inspired as they help enrich the lives of their peers.

 - Creating birthday cards, thank you cards, thinking of you cards, and holiday cards.
 We send cards to our wish kids at various times throughout the wish granting process, including their birthday, holidays, and during the waiting period before their wish is granted.
-We are looking for cards that cover a variety of interests such as sports, music, art, etc.; for boys and girls ages 2 1/2 to 18.
+We are looking for cards that cover a variety of interests such as sports, music, art, etc. for boys and girls ages 2 1/2 to 18.